 The existing Tanalian Trail System (figure 2) begins and extends to the east of Port Alsworth, Alaska and initially crosses non-NPS lands.
 The trails in the system provide access to Lake Clark's Tanalian Falls, Tanalian Mountain, and Kontrashibuna Lake, which are popular destinations for park visitors and local community members.
-To reach the trailhead located outside of the park, one currently travels along an active runway and community roads managed by the Port Alsworth Improvement Corporation.
+To access the trailhead outside of the park, a person must travel along an active runway and community roads managed by the Port Alsworth Improvement Corporation.
 The trailhead and lower 0.4 miles of the Tanalian Trail and 1.4 miles of the Beaver Pond Trail are on easements through Tanalian Incorporated lands (figures 2 and 3).
 The trail easements were defined in a settlement agreement between Tanalian Incorporated and the NPS in 2012.
 The agreement granted the NPS two 25-feet-wide easements that follow existing trails.
 These trails are the Tanalian Trail and the Beaver Pond Trail.
 Within the easements, both trails are bisected by an access road to an active gravel pit.

-The primary trail system access is via the Tanalian Trail, a multi-use trail that allows off-road vehicle (ORV) use to the park boundary.
-Routing of the trail contains multiple steep sections where erosion issues require frequent maintenance.
-This trail can be challenging for pedestrian use and the routing is defined by the 25-feet-wide easement.
-The Beaver Pond Trail's lower 1.4 miles occupies an easement.
+Most visitors access the Tanalian Trail System via the Tanalian Trail, a multi-use trail that allows off-road vehicle (ORV) use to the park boundary.
+This trail includes multiple steep sections where erosion issues require frequent maintenance and is challenging for pedestrians and the routing is defined by the 25-feet-wide easement.
 The Beaver Pond Trail is also multi-use but its location, design, and lower use levels mitigate maintenance issues.
-There is a safety concern for trail users where the Beaver Pond Trail and Tanalian Trail are bisected by the gravel pit access road.
+Both the Beaver Pond Trail and Tanalian trail are bisected by the gravel pit access road.
+This creates a safety hazard for users on both trails.